All Episodes

 I'm not a Republican.

-No, you're in the I'm a registered conservative.
+No, I'm a registered conservative.

-I and you know why?
+And you know why?

 Because Republicans are weak.

-It's really gonna be impactful.
+It's really going to be impactful, Bill.

-The problem is that we have one party states in New York and California.
+The problem is that we have one-party states in New York and California.

-Because yes, the Democrats know that he can't undergo the rigors of the campaign trail.
+Because, yes, the Democrats know that he can't undergo the rigors of the campaign trail.

-He'll do some cream puff interviews, um, he'll do some tweeting, zooming, whatever that is, he'll do.
+He'll do some tweeting, zooming, whatever that is.

 I can't let that go.